Fuerteventura Travel Report 2026: Kitesurfing & Beaches

 Fuerteventura Tips: Weather, Best Time to Travel & Getting There (Insider Knowledge)

 Best time to travel: Fuerteventura is a year-round destination.
-Kitesurfer The peak season is from May to September (strongest and most consistent winds).
-For beach holidays and hiking, October to April is ideal – pleasant temperatures of 20-25°C, less wind, fewer tourists.
+For kitesurfers, the peak season is from May to September (strongest and most consistent winds).
+For beach holidays and hiking, October to April is ideal – pleasant temperatures of 20-25°C, less wind, and fewer tourists.
 In summer, the Calima (hot Saharan wind) can briefly push temperatures up to 40°C.

-Respect for nature: Fuerteventura is a UNESCO Biosphere Reserve.
-Please do not take stones or "popcorn" from the beach, do not drive in protected dune areas and generally follow the leave-no-trace principle.
+Respect nature: Fuerteventura is a UNESCO Biosphere Reserve.
+Please do not take stones or "popcorn" from the beach, do not drive in protected dune areas, and generally follow the leave-no-trace principle.

 FAQ – Fuerteventura